Android Q Beta for Nokia 8 Sirocco and 8.1 : Release and Features

 As both devices are Android One, updates are delivered quickly to these devices.
-Previously, Nokia participated in the Pie Beta program, so this time also Android Q Beta will come to Nokia flagship unless there is a great change.
+Previously, Nokia participated in the Pie Beta program and now also participating in the Android Q Beta program and rolledout the Beta for Nokia 8.1.

 The search giant focused more on privacy features and app permissions in Android Q Beta.
 The Beta contains refined Battery saver with integrated System-wide Dark mode.
 Desktop mode is experimental in the First beta but might become full-fledged in the final version.

 In previous Android versions, when user gives permission to access Location data to an app, the app can collect the data at any time and send it to its server.
-But, thanks to optimizations, in Android Q, user can restrict when the app share location data to its server.
+Thanks to optimizations, in Android Q, user can restrict when the app share location data to its server.

 In Android Q, many refinements have been made to Bluetooth section, so we can view the options of each connected device and previously connected devices under a sub-menu.
 Other UI refinements include new Lockscreen, Quick settings and many more.